Reflex Sympathetic Dystrophy Syndrome

 Head and facial pain can be agonizing, whether it results from dental problems or from

-inflamed.
-Another condition, trigeminal neuralgia (also called tic douloureux), affects the
+neck is inflamed.
+Another condition, trigeminal neuralgia (also called tic douloureux),

-largest of the cranial nerves (see The Nervous Systems in the Appendix) and is
+affects the largest of the cranial nerves (see The Nervous Systems in the Appendix)

 Muscle pain can range from an aching muscle, spasm, or strain, to the severe spasticity